egbakou/egbakou/README.md

 I like writing, teaching and sharing my knowledge with other engineers.

 - 👯 Open To Work: .NET developer and Software Architect role
-- 💬 Ask me about Open source, .NET, Aazure, Azure DevOps, Aws.
+- 💬 Ask me about Open source, .NET, Azure, Azure DevOps, Aws.
 - 😄 Pronouns: He/him

 <!--